arbiben/plt/README.md

 This is our GitHub repo for the PLT project, Spring 2019

 TUESDAY TODO:
-- testing our new operations: extract, index, arraybuild, etc
+- testing our new operations:  arraybuild, etc (extract and dot work as expected)
 - How do we call a function on an array?
 - testing script and writing all the tests